jchan108/CitrusHack/README.md

 With real-time facial expresion detection, we created a program that replaces your face :man: :woman: with emojis :fearful: :stuck_out_tongue_winking_eye:.
-Your friends will never be confused about how you feel again! :blush:
+Your friends will never be confused about how you feel again! :sweat_smile:

 To use this program, simply run `python expression.py` and smile for the camera! :grimacing:
 The program should automatically display what you're really feeling deep deep down inside :neutral_face: